Skip to main content

 If your datasource is not supported, you can declare a custom table.

-Shaped provides a CREATE TABLE endpoint to declare a new table and its schema.
+Use the "Create table" endpoint to declare a new table and its schema.

-Table schema
+Table schemas

 Built-in connectors infer the column structure from the datasource you connect.